komjii2/FlawMatch/README.md

 python sampling_1c_cond.py --layer 5 --wh_w 64 --wh_h 64 --store_path path_to_model_pth
 ```

+The `torchcfm` folder is originally based on the code from https://github.com/atong01/conditional-flow-matching.
+We would like to thank **Alexander Tong** for creating and sharing the related code.

 ## Citation
 If you find our work helpful, please consider citing the following paper and ⭐ the repo.